PulseMedia/Pulse/api/README.md

 myText.reverse() //returns: "dlroW olleH"
 ```
 This is also useless and no real-world useage, but is an good example how the system works

+___

+### Native Function
+Read the [Platforms-Readme](../platforms) file how you can add or modify an function and how the "Promise"-like System works which is required for native functions